CodeCraftsmanSandeep/everything_is_logical/DSA and CP/readme.md

 ## 📝 Notes

+- Very important: In C++, comparator should return false if its arguments are equal.

 - **Cyclomatic Complexity**:
   - Check out this [GFG article](https://www.geeksforgeeks.org/cyclomatic-complexity/) for a deep dive into understanding cyclomatic complexity.